c1nnam0nbun/TestAssignment/README.md

 This project uses TypeScript for its source code.
-To compile it to JavaScript use ```npm run build```.
+To compile it to JavaScript, use ```npm run build```.

 For database this project uses MySQL with remote server.
 Since this is test assignment, ```.env``` file with data necessary to connect to the database is added to the repository. <br/><br/>